Elk antipredator behavior: Vigilance level

-Risk Effects
+Risk effects

 Health

 Elk have a multitude of costs to pay for their antipredator behavior.
 Because the animals must spend more time paying attention to their surroundings and being on the lookout for predators instead of using that time to graze, they simply do not get as much food as they used to.

 In Yellowstone National Park, it was found that there definitely is a “decrease in quantity of food obtained by elk” when wolves, a major predator of elk, are in the area.
 A specific balance between graze and browse, with graze being in the majority, is needed for elk to be considered healthy.
 This balance is no longer being met exactly as it should.
 Because of the habitat change from grassland to forest, a lot of the graze needed in the elks’ diet is being replaced with browse.
 Before the reintroduction of wolves to Yellowstone, elk did not have to trade forage quality for security.

-These diet changes have occurred more in females and calves than in males, though.
-The bulls do not change as much of their graze time, even if wolves are in the area, because their bodies are not equipped to deal with such bad nutrition right before winter.
+These diet changes have occurred more in females and calves than in males, however.
+The bulls do not change as much of their graze time, even if wolves are in the area, because their bodies are not equipped to deal with such poor nutrition right before winter.
 The little changes they do make in their diet cause them to be in a poor state when winter finally arrives.
 Because of the decrease in available food during the winter, an adult female elk weighing around 200-kg would have to eat an amount of food greater than the biological maximum that can be consumed by this animal in order to get the necessary nutrients.
 It is difficult for elk to forage in the winter due to snowfall and lack of suitable live plants.
 Even without nutrient deficiency from changes in summer foraging patterns, their body conditions deteriorate (Christianson and Creel, 2010).
 This is just one reason why elk, male and female, have to rely a lot on stored fat and muscle that was gained throughout the rest of the year to meet the needed levels of dietary energy and nitrogen.

-Hormone Elevation
+Hormone elevation

-Stressors can cause a change in the activity of crucial enzymes inside an organisms body.
+Stressors can cause a change in the activity of crucial enzymes inside an organism's body.
 Glucocorticoid hormones help to regulate the activity changes in these enzymes.
 Some scientists believe that the stress that results from exposure to predators causes an elevation in glucocorticoid stress hormones.
 Though not yet proven to be true, this predation stress hypothesis says that the effects of the elevation of these hormones can damage the immune system and digestive system in ways that indirectly “reduce survival and reproduction”.
 Reproduction could also be directly suppressed through the effects on the hypothalamic-pituitary-gonadal axis.
 The elevation in glucocorticoid stress hormones can be caused by either direct exposure to predators or simply exposure to their odors.

 But other scientists have seen that brief pulses of these hormones in response to predators are normal and do not usually cause any long term harm.